The web contains an enormous amount of inappropriate content that’s unsuitable for young people.

 In this guide, we'll give you some practical online safety advice and explore the benefits of internet parental controls.

-Before we get into the more technical aspects, there are a few simple things you can do to control access and help keep kids safer online.
+Before we get into the more technical aspects, there are a few simple things you can do to control access and improve internet safety.

 - Don’t share passwords